 We wait with interest to see what is announced, as the Budget will continue to include updates to tax legislation that might impact small businesses and freelancers.
 While the Spring Statement from 2018 onwards may prove less significant, it could still serve up news that has an impact on the self-employment sector.

-Making Tax Digital, the government initiative for a digital tax system, is still huge news for small businesses and freelancers and we may even see an update in the Autumn Budget.
+Making Tax Digital, the government initiative for a digital tax system, is still massive news for small businesses and freelancers, and we may even see an update in the Autumn Budget.

 This article was written by Emily Coltman, Chief Accountant at FreeAgent, the online accounting software specially designed for freelancers, contractors and micro-businesses, covering everything from invoicing to tax.
 Emily features in A Field Guide to Freelancer Finances, a free ebook of business finance tips – download your copy.